mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 ## Future Work

-While it is possible to **configure a specific communication backend** (e.g., NCCL, MPI, Gloo) for the runtime, we have **deferred this decision** to simplify the current implementation.
-By default, **JAX uses Gloo** as the communication backend.
-The design ensures the system remains **extensible**, allowing backend selection and integration to be added in response to future feedback without major changes.
+While it is possible to configure a specific communication backend (e.g., NCCL, MPI, Gloo) for the runtime by a parameter in `JAXMLPolicy`, we have deferred this decision to simplify the current implementation.
+By default, JAX uses `Gloo` as the communication backend.
+The design ensures the system remains extensible, allowing backend selection and integration to be added in response to future feedback without major changes.

 ## Implementation History